pbklink/motif-core/etc/motif-core.api.md

 import { RevReferenceableGridLayoutDefinition } from '@xilytix/rev-data-source';
 import { RevReferenceableGridLayoutsService } from '@xilytix/rev-data-source';
 import { RevRenderValue } from '@xilytix/rev-data-source';
+import { RevSourcedField } from '@xilytix/rev-data-source';
+import { RevSourcedFieldCustomHeadingsService } from '@xilytix/rev-data-source';
+import { RevSourcedFieldDefinition } from '@xilytix/rev-data-source';
+import { RevSourcedFieldSourceDefinition } from '@xilytix/rev-data-source';
 import { RevTable } from '@xilytix/rev-data-source';
 import { RevTableField } from '@xilytix/rev-data-source';
 import { RevTableFieldSourceDefinition } from '@xilytix/rev-data-source';